ddsky/spoonacular-api-clients/kotlin/docs/DefaultApi.md

 val apiInstance = DefaultApi() val ingredients : kotlin.String = apples,flour,sugar // kotlin.String | A comma-separated list of ingredients that the recipes should contain.
-val number : java.math.BigDecimal = 10 // java.math.BigDecimal | The maximal number of recipes to return (between 1 and 100).
+val number : java.math.BigDecimal = 10 // java.math.BigDecimal | The maximum number of recipes to return (between 1 and 100).
 Defaults to 10.
-val limitLicense : kotlin.Boolean = true // kotlin.Boolean | Whether the recipes should have an open license that allows for displaying with proper attribution. val ranking : java.math.BigDecimal = 1 // java.math.BigDecimal | Whether to maximize used ingredients (1) or minimize missing ingredients (2) first.
+val limitLicense : kotlin.Boolean = true // kotlin.Boolean | Whether the recipes should have an open license that allows display with proper attribution. val ranking : java.math.BigDecimal = 1 // java.math.BigDecimal | Whether to maximize used ingredients (1) or minimize missing ingredients (2) first.
-val ignorePantry : kotlin.Boolean = true // kotlin.Boolean | Whether to ignore pantry ingredients such as water, salt, flour etc. try {
+val ignorePantry : kotlin.Boolean = true // kotlin.Boolean | Whether to ignore typical pantry items, such as water, salt, flour, etc. try {
     val result : kotlin.Any = apiInstance.searchRecipesByIngredients(ingredients, number, limitLicense, ranking, ignorePantry)
     println(result)